slackapi/slack-connect-sample/README.md

 see organizations in the drop down, in addition to workspaces.
 This install will ONLY work on a valid organization which you are a Owner or admin of.
 Watch the video below to see the process in action.

- Click on the
-`Disconnect Channels` button.
-Select the channel `test_sc_app` and then click on `Disconnect`.
+After you've sucessfully installed the app at the org level, click on the `Disconnect Channels` button.
+Select the channel `demo_sc_app` and then click on `Disconnect`.
-Within a few seconds, you should see that channel move from the `Connections` section of the sidebar, to the `Channels` section
+Within a few seconds, you should see that channel move from the `Connections` section of the sidebar, to the `Channels` section.
+This means that this channel has now been disconnected from the organization it was previously connected to.

+## Conclusion
+Great job!
+You've learned how the Slack Connect APIs work!
+You've learned how to send an invite, accept and invite, approve an invite, and also disconnect a shared channel!

+Another thing you may want to try is to edit settings for your organization's Slack Connect use case.
+If you want to auto approve all channels between a certain organization you may do that.
+This will speed up the creation of Slack Connect channels.

+Thanks so much for learning with me.
+Please file any issues in this GitHub repo!